meatnordrink/notebook/ads.md

 **CBT BMM: All groups**
 * Added explicit price ad.
 * Consider turning off responsive search ad on `CBT` group.
 Left on for now, as it's increasing spend for the account, I think...but it's costing significantly more.
+**How to get out of depression**
+* Created, Sept.
+19th.
+Check on gen performance, ad variants.
+If doing well, create a 'coping' campaign, provided it's still the top search term in gen depression.

 * Switched to monthly budgeting for main campaign, 9/18.
 Check out.
 * Increased budget from 1620 to 1520, Sept.
 18.